 What is Polarity Therapy?

 Polarity Therapy is a mixture of both Eastern and Western energy therapies.
 It is based on the belief in an electromagnetic energy field that surrounds the body and moves between the poles of the body.
 Health is experienced when the energy flow is balanced and free of blockages, and pain and disease occur when the energy is not flowing properly.
-Polarity Therapists balance the energy field through touch, stretching exercises, nutritional advice and self-awareness.
+Polarity practitioners balance the energy field through intuitive and hands-on touch.

 What is the history of Polarity Therapy?